ibm-cloud-docs/AnalyticsEngine/faqs-general.md

 A cluster created using a Lite plan has 1 master and 1 data node (2 nodes in total) and will run for 25 hours on the clock (50 hours/2 nodes).
 The node-hours cannot be paused, for example, you cannot use 10 node-hours, pause, and then come back and use the remaining 40 node-hours.

+Remember that you must sign up with IBM to try out the Lite plan.

 ## What types of service maintenance exist in {{site.data.keyword.iae_full_notm}}?
 {: #service-maintenance}
 {: faq}